Jun. 18, 2022

 Focal cortical dysplasias.
 Focal cortical dysplasias are frequent and represent the most common cause of intractable focal epilepsy in infants and children.
-The International League Against Epilepsy neuropathological classification scheme (11) is currently under revision (50; 48).
+The International League Against Epilepsy neuropathological classification scheme (12) is currently under revision (55; 52).
 Experience with tissue from cortical resections as surgical treatment of focal epilepsy has rapidly expanded since 2011 and many new data on developmental neuroanatomy and genetics are now available that contribute greatly to understanding the pathogenesis of these focal disorders of cortical development, previously also termed microdysgenesis.
 There is now good agreement between the neuropathology and genetics of focal cortical dysplasia type 2, though the genetics of type 1 is not yet elucidated (09).

-Type 2 focal cortical dysplasia is a postzygotic somatic mutation involving the mTOR signaling pathway and related pathways including PIK3A, AKT, and GATOR families, each giving a somewhat different clinical phenotype but similar histopathological findings in the cerebral lesions (57; 33; 02).
-AKT is the genetic basis of hemimegalencephaly associated with several neurocutaneous syndromes, particularly epidermal nevus and its variants including Proteus syndrome, which also results in focal somatic overgrowth in the extremities and viscera.
+Type 2 focal cortical dysplasia is a postzygotic somatic mutation involving the mTOR signaling pathway and related pathways including PIK3A, AKT, and GATOR families, each giving a somewhat different clinical phenotype but similar histopathological findings in the cerebral lesions (62; 35; 02).
+AKT is the genetic basis of hemimegalencephaly associated with several neurocutaneous syndromes, particularly epidermal nevus syndrome and its neurologic phenotypes including Proteus syndrome (24), which also results in focal somatic overgrowth in the extremities and viscera.

 Some terms are used differently in neuroembryology than in describing development in other organ systems; an example is neuroblast and hematological blast cells, mentioned above in relation to neuroblast migration.
 Another common confusion is use of the terms “noncleavage” and “fusion.”
 A structure that normally divides or separates into symmetrical paired structures (cleavage) but fails to do so in certain malformations is noncleavage, as with the frontal midline of the cerebral cortex in holoprosencephaly.
 Fusion, by contrast, is the formation of a midline structure from lateral cellular masses that meet in the midline during ontogenesis; 1 example is the cerebellar vermis, and another is the basilar artery that forms from parallel paired neural arteries at the base of the embryonic brainstem.